ROCKSTAR Songs and Music Videos

 In local Northern California, her music has aired on ALICE, KPIG, KZSC, KSCU, KAZU, and the TV show Voice of the Valley.

-Online presence includes Women of Substance Radio (Featured Artist), Hay House Radio, Spotify, Radio 365, Yahoo Music, Positive Music Radio, One Vibration Radio, Change.Org, WomenUnite, The New Musical Express (UK), MusicOz Awards (AUS), Amazon, CD Baby, and iTunes.
+Online presence includes Women of Substance Radio (Featured Artist), Hay House Radio, Spotify, Radio 365, Yahoo Music, Positive Music Radio, One Vibration Radio, Change.Org, WomenUnite, The New Musical Express (UK), and MusicOz Awards (AUS).

-Michelle has released 7 CDs in folk/pop/country, as well as a meditation CD.
-Just under 5 feet tall, the petite singer has a strong and dynamic voice, and compelling message for our times.
+Michelle has released 8 CDs in pop/folk/country, as well as a meditation CD.
+Just under 5 feet tall, the petite singer has a strong and dynamic voice and compelling message for our times.
 Her songs are catchy and inspirational.

 Positive Music Videos